gajus/eslint-plugin-jsdoc/docs/rules/no-undefined-types.md

 <a name="no-undefined-types-options"></a>
 ## Options

-An option object may have the following key:
+An option object may have the following keys:

 - `definedTypes` - This array can be populated to indicate other types which are automatically considered as defined (in addition to globals, etc.).
   Defaults to an empty array.
+- `markVariablesAsUsed` - Whether to mark variables as used for the purposes of the `no-unused-vars` rule when they are not found to be undefined.
+  Defaults to `true`.
+May be set to `false` to enforce a practice of not importing types unless used in code.
+- `disableReporting` - Whether to disable reporting of errors.
+Defaults to `false`.
+This may be set to `true` in order to take advantage of only marking defined variables as used.

 <a name="user-content-no-undefined-types-context-and-settings"></a>
 <a name="no-undefined-types-context-and-settings"></a>